Data and Statistics

 • Canadian Climate Data and Scenarios provides historical climate observations, global climate model scenarios, and various derived data products like climate indices and ocean wave heights.
 This site also provides access to statistically and dynamically downscaled climate scenarios, seasonal forecasts, and resources for understanding the impact of climate change on Canada's infrastructure and environment.

 • Borealis is a bilingual, multidisciplinary, secure, Canadian research data repository, supported by academic libraries and research institutions across Canada.
 Borealis supports open discovery, management, sharing, and preservation of Canadian research data.
 Use the robust search features to discover open data shared by researchers across Canada.
 Interested in depositing research data in Borealis?
 Trent University is an active member of the Borealis community.
-Click here to find out how the library can help you manage your research data [link to RDM page].
+Find out how the library can help you manage your research data.

 Ontario